Cardiac rehabilitation is intended to benefit those who have or have had:

 - Emotional support – Individual, group and peer support.

-Our Cardiac Rehabilitation program is designed to meet the patient's specific needs.
-The universal goals are to:
+Designed to meet the patient's specific needs, the universal goals of the cardiac rehabilitation program are to:

 - Increase functional capacity (the ability to carry out physical activities).

 - Reduce risk factors for future cardiac disease.